 Ranger-led activities are a great way to discover more about Dinosaur National Monument.
-Programs are offered from late May through late September.
+Programs are offered from late May through mid-September.
 Additional programs may be available.
 Ask at a visitor center or look on the Calendar of Events page for more details.

-Please Note: Programs may be cancelled due to adverse weather for visitor and employee safety, or staffing shortages caused by emergences such as fire or medical situations.
+Please Note: Programs may be canceled due to adverse weather for visitor and employee safety, or staffing shortages caused by emergences such as fire or medical situations.
 The following schedule is an example from 2016.

 Fossil Discovery Trail Hike

 Daily at 10:00 am, May 27 through September 30, 2016 (Not available in 2017 due to trail work)

 Discover fascinating fossils and evidence of ancient ecosystems on a hike from the Quarry Exhibit Hall to the visitor center.
 Meet at the Quarry Exhibit Hall shuttle stop.

 Difficulty: Moderate.
 This trail includes some stairs and is not recommended for people with a fear of heights.
 Wear good walking shoes, bring water, wear sunscreen and a hat.